 Targeted therapy.
 New treatments are being tested in clinical trials, including those that use angiogenesis inhibitors and monoclonal antibodies.
 Angiogenesis inhibitors are focused on stopping angiogenesis, which is the process of making new blood vessels.
 As discussed in the Treatment Options section, BL22 and LMB-2 are monoclonal antibodies linked to toxins that are designed to attach to the surface proteins of leukemia cells.
 Doctors are using these and other monoclonal antibodies in clinical trials for people with HCL when other treatments no longer work.
 In addition, drugs that target the BRAF gene are being studied for refractory HCL.
 In the future, finding out whether this gene is mutated also may help diagnose HCL.

-In addition, ibrutinib (Imbruvica) is a new drug targeting an enzyme called Bruton’s tyrosine kinase, which helps B-cell leukemias and lymphomas grow.
+Ibrutinib (Imbruvica) is a new drug targeting an enzyme called Bruton’s tyrosine kinase, which helps B-cell leukemia.
 It is being studied for several B-cell disorders and clinical trials in PLL and HCL will be done as well.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?